Modern day slavery

 Fyffes Business and Supply Chains

-With over 8,700 permanent employees and 6,000 temporary workers each year, we aim to build a world-leading company that cares deeply about how our produce is grown, harvested, and transported from farm to table, ensuring a positive commercial, social, and sustainable future.
+With over 4,346 permanent employees and between 6,000 and just over 10,000 temporary workers each year, we aim to build a world-leading company that cares deeply about how our produce is grown, harvested, and transported from farm to table, ensuring a positive commercial, social, and sustainable future.
 In general, Fyffes directly hires employees and contractors.
 The UK ripening centres are the only sites where Fyffes requires labour providers for a significant portion of its workforce.

 Fyffes has spent over 100 years developing our farms while also building strong relationships with partner growers.
 This enables our growers to benefit from longer term agreements and pre-agreed prices and it enables Fyffes to invest in quality and support.
 It’s about confidence and sustainable supply.
 We work with our partners to internationally recognised codes of practice that focus on worker welfare and environmental sustainability.

-Our Policies in Relation to Slavery and Human Trafficking
+Our Policies and Training in Relation to Slavery and Human Trafficking

 The Fyffes Principles of Responsible Business Conduct (Fyffes Principles) is a foundational document that provides a clear set of guiding behaviours we expect of our people, our leaders, and all our closest partners and suppliers.
 This includes the requirement to be vigilant regarding forced or coercive labour, human trafficking, and child labour and to immediately report any suspicious activity.
-All new employees are furnished with a copy of the Fyffes Principles, which they must sign.
+All new employees are furnished with a copy of the Fyffes Principles, which they must read and sign.
+During 2023 all employees took part in training on the Fyffes Principles, which is also available on YouTube.
 The Fyffes Principles also apply to our key consultants who have worked with Fyffes for more than six months and large suppliers with contracts over US$500,000.
 Any supplier or consultant wishing to work with Fyffes must acknowledge and sign their willingness to abide by our code of conduct, declaring that at all times they will abide by the Fyffes Principles in how they conduct themselves and in the delivery of their work for Fyffes.

 Fyffes has a Global Child Labour Policy and Remediation Protocol applicable to all Fyffes own and suppliers’ operations.
 The policy clearly defines child labour, the minimum working age for Fyffes employees, and the definition of hazardous work for young people.
 In addition, it provides a clear protocol for remediating cases of child labour, including a list of reputable NGOs focusing on child labour by country/region.